bcobb/cutesy/README.md

 ## Example

-Suppose we have `Person`, and we're interested in a `Person`'s name and birth date.
+Suppose we have `Person`, and we want to define a few templates for new people.
+Ideally, we'd have a method like so:

     class Person

       attr_accessor :name, :birth_date

+      def self.newborn_named(name)
+        new.named(name).born_on(Date.today)
+      end

       # Person implementation

     end

-Now we can configure cutesy for `Person`:
+Here's how we use Fluentr to do this:

+    class Person
+      extend Fluently

-    Cutesy.klass Person do |person|
+      fluently do
-      person.sets :name, :with => :named
+        set :name, :with => :named
-      person.sets :birth_date, :with => :born_on
+        set :birth_date, :with => :born_on
       end

-And lo, we can do things like this:

-    ruby :001 > brian = Person.new.named('Brian').born_on('August 8th, 1988')
-    => #<Person @name="Brian", @birth_date="August 8th, 1988">
+    end

 ## Plays well (I hope!) with others

-Out of the box, Cutesy will use an accessor if it can find one.
+By default, Fluentr will use an accessor if it can find one.
 Otherwise, it will set an instance variable directly.

-But what do I know about anything?
-Maybe that behavior causes more problems for you than cute syntax is worth.
-No worries; you can bend Cutesy to your will.
+If you'd like to use a different strategy to set one or more attributes, you can bend Fluentr to your will.
 Let's say you have a Rails app and want to set every attribute using `update_attribute` (hypothetically, of course):

-    Cutesy.template do |object, attribute, value|
+    Fluentr.template do |object, attribute, value|
       object.update_attribute(attribute, value)
     end

-In the event that you have Cutesied up several classes, but you only need custom behavior for a subset of them, you can specify custom behavior on a per-class basis:
+You can do this on a per-class, or per-attribute basis, too

+    class Person
+      extend Fluently

+      # We'll use +update_attribute+ to set +name+, but we'll use some custom
+      # method to set everything else
+      fluently do
+        set :birth_date, :with => :born_on
-    Cutesy.template Person do |object, attribute, value|
+        set :name, :with => :named do |person, attribute, value|
-      # template will only be called for attributes on instances of Person
+          person.update_attribute(attribute, value)
         end

-Finally, you can change the behavior for a single attribute of a single class:

-    Cutesy.template Person, :name do |object, attribute, value|
+        template do |object, attribute, value|
-      # template will only be called when setting Person#name
+          object.set_with_an_audit(attribute, value)
+        end
+      end

     end

 ## Prior Art?

 There's got to be something else like this, right?
 If so, please let me know.
 I'm really curious about other ways folks have indulged their prosaic tendencies.